jtriley/StarCluster/docs/sphinx/manual/configuration.rst

 example, the ``ftp`` permission specifies that only ``66.249.90.104`` ip address can access port 21 on the cluster nodes.

+Alternatively you can restrict a port range to a single IP using cidr_dns.
+For example if you wanted to serve http only to requests coming from domain "mydomain.org":

+    [permission www]
+    # open port 80 to mydomain.org only
+    from_port = 80
+    to_port = 80
+    cidr_dns = mydomain.org

+Note that this gets resolved to an IP CIDR (such as 1.2.3.4/32) at start time, if the IP address for the DNS record happens to change the security policy will need to be changed manually, or the cluster restarted.

 Defining Plugins
 ----------------
 StarCluster also has support for user contributed plugins (see :doc:`plugins`).